cdominicatBI/APIDocPortal/docs/HowBrightInsightAPIsareOrganized.md

 - [ ] callbacks
 - [ ] schemas

-When viewed in Swagger, the components section displays at the bottom of the document in grey.
+**Tip:** Swagger is simply a way to view an API, it is actually the specification on which the API code is built.
+You can view APIs in many applications that use the same format spec. and simply *consume* the YAML.
+BrightInsight Platform 2.0 APIs are presented in Stoplight, which is a web application that works very much like Swagger and also allows you to export the API in YAML to use for application development.
+If you choose to download our APIs and then view them instead in Swagger, note that the *Components* section displays at the bottom of the Swagger display in grey.